ACINQ/eclair/POSTGRESQL.md

  Lock type | Description
 ---|---
-`optimistic` | In this case Eclair maintains data version both in the database and in the memory.
-It compares the database and in-memory data versions on each database transaction.
-If they are different, Eclair assumes that the database was updated by another Eclair process and terminates.
-Note, that eclair maintains a single data version for the whole database, so this locking scheme can be a bottleneck for busy nodes.
-The advantage of this locking scheme is that it doesn't require additional configuration.
 `ownership-lease` | At the beginning, Eclair acquires a lease for the database that expires after some time.
 Then it constantly extends the lease.
 On each lease extension and each database transaction, Eclair checks if the lease belongs to the Eclair instance.
 If it doesn't, Eclair assumes that the database was updated by another Eclair process and terminates.
 `none` | No locking at all.
 Useful for tests.
 DO NOT USE ON MAINNET!